About Hip Dysplasia

 What is DDH?

 Developmental dysplasia of the hip is a congenital (present at birth) condition of the hip joint.
-It occurs once in every 1,000 live births.
+It happens once in every 1,000 live births.
 The hip joint is created as a ball and socket joint.
 In DDH, the hip socket may be shallow, letting the "ball" of the long leg bone, also known as the femoral head, slip in and out of the socket.
 The "ball" may move partially or completely out of the hip socket.

 What causes DDH?